vcraghe32/Pet_Food_Dispenser/README.md

 This OnShape document will contain the CAD for our project.

 # Lessons Learned

-  Be sure to assemble the correct version of the part that you will be using in real life.
-I made the mistake of assembling everyhing with the standard servo arm and base instead of the microservo arm and base.
+* Be sure to assemble the correct version of the part that you will be using in real life.
+I made the mistake of assembling everything with the standard servo arm and base instead of the micro servo arm and base.

+* In Engineering CAD design, it is almost always possible to make one more improvement or adjustment.
+It can be hard to stick with a design that is not perfect, but it is important to recognize the balance between design and testing.

+* "Analysis paralysis," when there is a seemingly endless loop of altering and switching designs, can lead to time being unnecessarily used up.

+* Naming OnShape parts and sketches help to organize information and is useful when reflecting/modifying a design.